Jump to section

 Your doctor will treat your cat for poisoning based on his symptoms and the cause of poisoning.
 If you cat is critically ill, your veterinarian will insert an IV for fluid and medication.
 He will also admit him to the hospital for monitoring if necessary.
 Cats that are having seizures or tremors may be treated with diazepam or phenobarbital.
 It may be necessary to treat other conditions that arise during treatment.
 Some cats develop medical conditions secondary to poisoning, such as liver failure, kidney problems, encephalitis, hypoglycemia, and anemia.

-The outlook for cats diagnosed with insecticide toxicity depends on the severity of symptoms and internal damage.
+The outlook for cats diagnosed with insecticide toxicity depends on the severity of symptoms, the amount of insecticide they were exposed to and the occurrence of any internal damage.
 In severe cases, cats that do not receive treatment quickly die in just a few hours after exposure.
 Some cats may have long term disabilities after insecticide toxicity.
 However, many cats recover if they are taken to their veterinarian promptly and treated.
 When it comes to insecticide poisoning, time is of the essence.

 Insecticide Toxicity Average Cost